Adam Mars-Jones: Career

 Mars-Jones is a regular contributor to The Guardian, The Observer, The Times Literary Supplement, and the London Review of Books.
 He also participated in BBC Television's Newsnight Review.

 His first collection of stories, Lantern Lecture (1981), won a Somerset Maugham Award.
 In 1983, he edited the collection Mae West Is Dead: Recent Lesbian and Gay Fiction.
 His own short fiction was collected in The Darker Proof: Stories from a Crisis (1987), co-written with Edmund White, and in Monopolies of Loss (1992); both works address the AIDS crisis.
 His essay "Venus Envy", a polemic against Martin Amis, was originally published in the CounterBlasts series in 1990.

 Mars-Jones' first novel, The Waters of Thirst, was published in 1993.
 His second novel, Pilcrow (2008), was followed by two sequels, Cedilla (2011) and Caret (2023), which together form the first three volumes of a projected series.

 He was elected a Fellow of the Royal Society of Literature in 2007.

 Noriko Smiling, a book concerning the Yasujirō Ozu-directed film Late Spring, was published in 2011.

 In 2012, he was awarded the inaugural Hatchet Job of the Year Award for his review of Michael Cunningham's By Nightfall.

 On 2 January 2015, Mars-Jones was captain of the winning team on the television quiz show Christmas University Challenge, representing Trinity Hall, Cambridge, who defeated Balliol College, Oxford, the University of Edinburgh and the University of Hull.
 His teammates were international rower Tom James, world champion cyclist Emma Pooley and actor Dan Starkey.

-In 2025, his story Book Hill was adapted into the film Pillion, starring Harry Melling and Alexander Skarsgaard.
+His 2020 novel Box Hill was adapted into the 2025 film Pillion, starring Harry Melling and Alexander Skarsgaard.